Research

 While some phishing scams are targeted at individuals, many of these operations target businesses in an effort to obtain sensitive information or install malware on company computers.
 Since email is the most commonly used workplace communication tool, it makes sense that these phishing scams are predominantly in the form of emails.

-Financial institutions, including banks, are the most common targets for business phishing attacks, with 27.7% of phishing emails or messages being sent to these companies.
-This is followed by SaaS and webmail companies at 17.7%, and social media companies at 10.4%.
+Professional services are the most common targets for business phishing attacks, with 18% of phishing emails or messages being sent to these companies.
+This is followed by manufacturing companies at 16%, and retail and wholesale brands at 9%.

 AI and spam